SteamGridDB/steam-rom-manager/README.md

 # Parsers

+Parsers are the heart and soul of SRM.
+If Steam is the octopus, then these are its tentacles &mdash; reaching into your ROM directories and the databases and manifest files of other game stores and pulling out the games you want.

 ## ROM Parsers

 ROM parsers allow one to import shortcuts using search strings, e.g. `games/${title}.@(iso|rvz)`, or in the case of the manual parser by specifying ROM locations directly.